One of the great benefits of being a self-employed contractor is that you can reduce your tax liabilities in ways that permanent employees can’t.

 Many contractors and accountants share the view that IR35 needs to be reformed, and although various governments have talked about simplifying IR35 legislation, none has yet delivered it.

-In the meantime, ContractingWISE is here to help you navigate the IR35 rules and help you get a contract that is IR35 proof.
+In the meantime, ContractingWISE is here to help you navigate the IR35 rules.

 Passing the IR35 test